 Starting uphill to downhill—in case that makes après easier should you choose to link a few stops together—these are the spots we love:

-- Nick Wilson's Cowboy Cafe.
+- RPK3 (formerly Nick Wilson's).
 Built into the Tram dock with a deck and picnic tables basically underneath the Tram's cables, this place is surrounded by skiing vibes.
-The positive energy from the Tram line coils around Nick Wilson's and inside you'll find a relaxed cafeteria style dining arrangement and full bar.
-Any good après afternoon will spill onto the porch, where locals and visitors alike will be sharing popular dishes like nachos and signature tempura style "portobello fries."
-In March, the Music Under the Tram Series makes Nick's the No. 1 place to be at 3 p.m.
+The positive energy from the Tram line coils around RPK3 and inside you'll find a relaxed dining arrangement centered around a large fireplace and full bar.
+Any good après afternoon will spill onto the porch, where locals and visitors alike will be sharing popular dishes like nachos and the RPK3 family recipe meatball.
+In March, the Music Under the Tram Series makes RPK3 the No. 1 place to be at 3 p.m.

 - The Mangy Moose.
 Downhill, past the Tram and Teton Village Sports, lies Jackson Hole's most famous après-ski establishment, the 50-year-old Mangy Moose.
 Named to countless lists of the best après-ski bars in the world, the Mangy Moose needs little introduction as a piece of the Jackson Hole skiing experience.
 Skiers all across the world have their own story about that time at the Mangy Moose, and each one of them starts off by telling how much it snowed the night before.
 Stop by for the live bands, the food, a drink, or even something from the market downstairs.